pmorou/quantasma/README.md

 ## Requirements

-&gt;= Java 9
+&gt;= Java 10

-Upgrade to Java 10 is comming soon.
+Upgrade to Java 11 is coming soon.

 Before project compilation few dependencies must be installed, it can be done through the script.